Downs Link : Guildford to Shoreham by Sea Bike Ride

 UK Week 3 and 4

-- Temperatures are likely to be above average overall, although some short-lived colder spells are possible at times
+• Temperatures are likely to be above average overall, and feeling warm inland with light winds during the day, although some cold nights are still possible under any clear skies

 Weather data by Met Office